chawins/Adversarial-Examples-Reading-List/README.md

   - Consider a simple model: input is $x_1, x_2, x_3$, network outputs $x_1 == x_2$. $x_3$ is thus "redundant" and all neurons connected to it should have weight of zero for the network to make no error, but this constraint on the weights grow exponentially on redundant input.
   - "General model" has two components: erasing noise/unrelated features, and matching with known patterns.
 Adversarial attacks simply create patterns or enough redundancy that the model cannot completely erase.
   - Hypothesis & experiment: (1) Adversarial examples are more "complex": (a) require larger networks to memorize/classify, (b) higher entropy (i.e. for MNIST, maximum likelihood, minimax, compression estimator).
 (2) More robust models learn features with less entropy.
+- Tsipras et al., **Robustness May Be at Odds with Accuracy**, ICLR 2019.

+### Adversarial Examples vs. Random Noise
+- :+1: &nbsp; Ford et al., **Adversarial Examples Are a Natural Consequence of Test Error in Noise**, 2018.
+  - Try to show that adversarial examples are not a surprising phenomenon and can be expected from any well-behaved classifiers.
+The $\epsilon$-boundary measure, probability that $x$ is $\epsilon$ away from the error set, is large even if  the error set itself is small.
+  - They also show, on CIFAR-10 and ImageNet, that training with different types of noises, especially Gaussian with large std, can moderately improve model's robustness against adversarial examples (but less than adversarial training).
+However, an adversarially trained model is also more susceptible to Gaussian noise but still better than the undefended model.
+  - Defenses that exhibit gradient masking (does not create a larger distance to boundary) do not improve robustness to other types of noise.
+Encourage improvement in robustness to general noise, and say that perfect accuracy under noises is nontrivial.
+- :+1: &nbsp; Franceschi et al., **Robustness of classifiers to uniform $\ell_p$ and Gaussian noise**, 2018.
+- :+1: &nbsp; Fawsi et al., **Robustness of classifiers: from adversarial to random noise**, NeurIPS 2016.
+- :+1: &nbsp; Fawsi et al., **The robustness of deep networks: A geometrical perspective**, 2017.

+### Concentration
+Hardness of defense, concentration inequality, curse of dimension
+- A. Fawzi, O. Fawzi, and P. Frossard, **Analysis of classifiers’ robustness to adversarial perturbations.**
+- Schmidt et al., **Adversarially Robust Generalization Requires More Data**, NeurIPS 2018.
+  - Study two simple data distributions (Gaussian and Bernoulli) and size of training set required for __any__ learning algorithm to have robust generalization.
+The gap between robust and normal generalization is a factor of $O(\sqrt{d})$ for Gaussian.
+For Bernoulli, with thresholding, the gap is $O(1)$.
+  - Experiment on MNIST shows that more training data is more robust, normal < threshold < adversarial training < adversarial training + threshold.
+- :+1: &nbsp; Mahloujifar et al., **The Curse of Concentration in Robust Learning: Evasion and Poisoning Attacks from Concentration of Measure**, 2018.
+  - Prove existence of adversarial examples with an assumption on Concentration of the measure.
+Shows that normal Levy family satisfies this assumption.
+- :+1: &nbsp; Shafahi et al., **Are adversarial examples inevitable?**, ICLR 2019.
+  - Provide bound on probability of finding an adversarial examples, independent on classifiers but dependent on data distribution (shape of input domain and __density__).
+The proofs are shown for a unit ball and a unit cube with upper-bounded density.
+Lower density and higher dimension mean higher probability.
+  - However, high dimension alone does not account for more susceptibility because the density also implicitly depends on dimension in an exponential manner which can end up nullifying an increase in dimension (that does not affect intrinsic density i.e. image resizing).
+Note that $\epsilon$ does increase for higher-dimension MNIST, but it scales with $\sqrt{n}$ for $\ell_2$.
+See Figure 4b.
+The authors argue that the probability rather depends on the density (or data __complexity__), comparing between two datasets of equal dimension.
+  - Probability of finding adversarial examples within $\epsilon$-ball is __at least__ $1 - U_c e^{-\pi \epsilon^2/2\pi}$ where $U_c$ is an upperbound of density function of class $c$.
+- Mahloujifar et al., **Empirically Measuring Concentration: Fundamental Limits on Intrinsic Robustness**, 2019.
+- :+1: &nbsp; Dohmatob, **Limitations of adversarial robustness: strong No Free Lunch Theorem**, ICML 2019.
+  - Provide a generalization of other previous works (Gilmer et al. 2018, Tsipras et al. 2018, etc.).
+Covers both geodesic distance and $\ell_p$-norm on flat space.
+Main tools are borrowed from measure theory (Talagrand W2 transportation-cost inequality, blow-up property).

+- O. Bastani, Y. Ioannou, L. Lampropoulos, D. Vytiniotis, A. V Nori, and A. Criminisi, **Measuring Neural Net Robustness with Constraints.**
+- A. Matyasko and L. Chau, **Margin Maximization for Robust Classification using Deep Learning**, pp. 300–307, 2017.
+- J. Sokolic, R. Giryes, G. Sapiro, and M. R. D. Rodrigues, **Robust Large Margin Deep Neural Networks**, May 2016.
+- E. D. Cubuk, B. Zoph, S. S. Schoenholz, Q. V Le, and G. Brain, **Intriguing Properties of Adversarial Examples.**
+  - Universal properties of small perturbation
+  - Improving robustness with larger logits difference
 - D. Stutz, M. Hein, and B. Schiele, **Disentangling Adversarial Robustness and Generalization**, 2018.
   - Define on- and off-manifold adversarial examples.
 Data manifold is assumed to be learned by VAE-GAN, or is approximated by subspace formed by some nearest neighbors.
     - What's a good way to approximate manifold locally?
   - Claim that regular (gradient-based) adversarial examples are off manifold by measuring distance between a sample and its projection on the "true manifold."
 Also claim that regular perturbation is almost orthogonal to the manifold, and  by projecting it back to the manifold almost returns it to the original sample.
   - Adversarial training with on-manifold adversarial examples (i.e. searching in latent space of VAE-GAN) improves "generalization": lower test error, lower on-manifold adv. success rate.
 Does not lower off-manifold adv. success rate.
   - Regular adversarial training (Madry et al.) does not improve test error and is not robust to on-manifold adversarial examples.
-- :+1: &nbsp; Ford et al., **Adversarial Examples Are a Natural Consequence of Test Error in Noise**, 2018.
-  - Try to show that adversarial examples are not a surprising phenomenon and can be expected from any well-behaved classifiers.
-The $\epsilon$-boundary measure, probability that $x$ is $\epsilon$ away from the error set, is large even if  the error set itself is small.
-  - They also show, on CIFAR-10 and ImageNet, that training with different types of noises, especially Gaussian with large std, can moderately improve model's robustness against adversarial examples (but less than adversarial training).
-However, an adversarially trained model is also more susceptible to Gaussian noise but still better than the undefended model.
-  - Defenses that exhibit gradient masking (does not create a larger distance to boundary) do not improve robustness to other types of noise.
-Encourage improvement in robustness to general noise, and say that perfect accuracy under noises is nontrivial.
 - :+1: &nbsp; Ding et al., **On the Sensitivity of Adversarial Robustness to Input Data Distribution**, ICLR 2019.
   - Adversarial robustness depends heavily on some characteristic of dataset.
 Data can be transformed in such a way that its clean accuracy is unchanged, but robust accuracy can vary significantly.
 Hypothesis: loosely speaking, feature squeezing makes dataset "easier" to learn so adversarial training works better, hence the model becomes more robust.
   - Saturated CIFAR-10 (similar to bit depth squeezing) seems be very robust when combined with adversarial training.
 Edge detection on FMNIST or adjusting gamma on CIFAR-10 seems to also affect robustness after adversarial training.